Mayflower Hotel: About the hotel

-The Mayflower Hotel offered guests amenities unparalleled among hotels in the United States.
-This included air conditioning in all the public rooms (the first time a hotel had used air conditioning on such a large scale), and ice water and fans in all guest rooms.
+The Mayflower Hotel offered a wide range of amenities to its guests, including air conditioning in all public rooms (the first time a hotel had used air conditioning on such a large scale) and ice water and fans in all guest rooms.
 Services included daily maid service, a laundry, a barber shop, a beauty salon, a garage for automobiles, a telephone switchboard, and a small hospital staffed by a doctor.